 I enjoy sharing my knowledge and experience about lawn care, composting, and other gardening tips.

-Setting Up a Homemade In-Ground Sprinkler With PEX Is Easy
+Setting Up a Homemade Underground Sprinkling System With PEX Is Easy

 - 1/2 Inch PEX Pipe

 - 3/4 x 3/4 x 1/2 Inch PEX Tee (One needed for every sprinkler.)

 - 3/4 x 3/4 x 3/4 PEX Tee (Just one needed.)

 - 1/2 Inch PEX Plastic Clamps

 - 3/4 Inch PEX Plastic Clamps

 - 1/2 Inch PEX x MNPT Elbows (Ensure you purchase the same MNPT size as the sprinkler head, typically 1/2 or 3/4 inch.
 One needed for every sprinkler.)